DominicRochon/comp3005_Health_and_Fitness/README.md

 # comp3005_Health_and_Fitness

-My project report is here -> 3005FinalProjectReport.pdf
+My project report is 3005FinalProjectReport.pdf

 I have other pdf files for diagrams that are also in the repo.